Hormones Lab Testing: ZRT Labs and Dutch Test

-Here is a list of medications that affect thyroid function and absorption:
+1. Medications that affect thyroid function and absorption

 Iron, calcium, aluminum hydroxide, colestyramide, sucralfate, raloxifene, phenobarbital, phenytoin, carbamazepine, rifampin, rexinoids, methimazole, beta blockers (propranolol), glucocorticoids, dopamine agonists, metformin, lithium, iodide, amiodarone, iron, acid blockers.